-Epidiolex (formerly, GWP42003-P) is an oral cannabidiol solution developed by GW Pharmaceuticals and approved by the U.S. Food and Drug Administration (FDA) to treat seizures in people with Dravet syndrome and Lennox-Gastaut syndrome starting at age 2.
+Epidiolex (formerly, GWP42003-P) is an oral cannabidiol solution that GW Pharmaceuticals developed.
+The U.S. Food and Drug Administration (FDA) approved it to treat seizures in patients with Dravet syndrome and Lennox-Gastaut syndrome age 1 and older.

-Under the brand name Epidyolex, it is also approved in the EU to treat patients with Dravet syndrome or Lennox-Gastaut syndrome over age 2, in conjunction with clobazam (an anti-epileptic medication).
+The treatment also is approved in the EU and Scotland, under the brand name Epidyolex, to treat seizures in patients with Dravet or Lennox-Gastaut syndrome age 2 or older, in conjunction with clobazam (an anti-epileptic medication).

 How does Epidiolex work?

-Epidiolex is a plant-derived cannabidiol, a non-psychoactive marijuana extract, meaning it does not have the mind-altering effects that are characteristic of delta (9)-tetrahydrocannabinol (THC), the main psychoactive component of marijuana that gets people “high.”
+Epidiolex is a plant-derived cannabidiol, a non-psychoactive marijuana extract.
+This means that it does not have the mind-altering effects that are characteristic of delta (9)-tetrahydrocannabinol (THC).

-While marijuana derivatives have been used to treat epilepsy since the late 19th century, researchers still do not fully understand how cannabidiol works to treat epilepsy.
-They hypothesize that it may be due to its ability to interact with many other non-cannabinoid receptors in the brain.
-(The brain has a natural endocannabinoid system — which has an important regulatory role in the related of hormones related to reproductive functions and response to stress — with cannabinoid receptors that can respond to CBD and THC.)
+Doctors have used marijuana derivatives to treat epilepsy since the late 19th century.
+However, researchers still do not fully understand how cannabidiol works to treat epilepsy.
+They suggest it may be through the treatment’s ability to interact with many other non-cannabinoid receptors in the brain.

 Epidiolex in clinical trials

-An open-label, Phase 1 clinical trial (NCT02286986) compared the safety and tolerability of increasing doses of Epidiolex given to patients, ages 2 to 19, with drug-resistant epilepsy.
-Researchers also aimed to determine changes in the number of seizures experienced during a year.
-The trial was completed, but the results have not been published.
+An open-label, Phase 1 clinical trial (NCT02286986) compared the safety and tolerability of increasing doses of Epidiolex in patients, ages 2 to 25, with drug-resistant epilepsy.
+Researchers also aimed to determine changes in the number of seizures that patients experienced during a year.
+The trial is complete, but results were not made public.

-The most common side effects of treatment were fatigue, fever, vomiting, diarrhea, sleepiness, and abnormal liver enzyme test results, recorded in 93% of patients taking Epidiolex.
-A majority of these (89 percent) were of mild-to-moderate severity.
-The findings from this trial were published in The New England Journal of Medicine.
+Most caregivers of Epidiolex-treated patients (62%) also reported an improvement in at least one category in the clinical global impression (CGI) scale.
+Only 34% of caregivers of those in the placebo group reported such an improvement.
+The most common side effects of treatment were fatigue, fever, vomiting, diarrhea, sleepiness, and abnormal liver enzyme test results.
+These were recorded in 93% of patients taking Epidiolex.
+A majority of those (89%) were of mild-to-moderate severity.
+Researchers published the findings in The New England Journal of Medicine.

-Another Phase 3 clinical trial (NCT02224703) that began in 2015 assessed the safety and effectiveness of Epidiolex in children and young adults with Dravet syndrome.
-The trial compared a high dose (67 patients) and low dose (67 patients) of Epidiolex to placebo (65 patients), and measured changes in the number of epileptic (convulsive) seizures from the study’s start until after 14 weeks of treatment.
-The trial took place at clinical sites in the U.S. and in the Netherlands.
-Trial results were presented at the 2019 American Academy of Neurology (AAN) Annual Meeting.
-Of the 199 children, a 46% of those in the high-dose group and and 49% in the low-dose group saw a reduction in convulsive seizures, compared to 27% of patients on placebo.
+Another Phase 3 clinical trial (NCT02224703), GWPCARE2, conducted sites in the U.S. and in the Netherlands, assessed the safety and effectiveness of Epidiolex in children and young adults with Dravet syndrome.
+The trial compared a high dose (20 mg/kg per day) and a low dose (10 mg/kg per day) of Epidiolex to a placebo.
+It measured changes in the number of convulsive seizures from the study’s start until after 14 weeks of treatment.

 Dravet Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.